-In San Francisco, it is always prime weather for hiking, and especially now during our Indian summer.
-Explore our beautiful city, and add these easy hikes to your outdoor bucket list.
-There are many gorgeous places at your fingertips in San Francisco, so narrowing it to 8 was difficult.
-Read on and fall in love with these hiking trails.
+In San Francisco, it is always prime weather for hiking, especially now during the later than other places in the Bay Area summer – typically September and October.
+Explore our beautiful city, and add these easy best hikes in San Francisco to your outdoor bucket list.
+There are many gorgeous places at your fingertips here, so narrowing it to eight was difficult.
+Read on and fall in love with these great bucket list hiking spots.
 Happy trails!